 Service feedback

-If you would like to help us celebrate good practice in our service, you can submit a WOW Award nomination for a member of staff or team.
+If you would like to help us celebrate good practice in our service, you can also submit a WOW Award nomination for a member of staff or team.
 We would value any positive feedback you would be happy to share.

 If you feel dissatisfied with the service we are providing, you are welcome to submit a complaint via our Patient Advice and Liaison Service.